mrvgao/fortymiles.github.io/_posts/2015-10-14-from-socket-io-to-socketio.markdown

 ![Image of server four process](/assets/socket-four-steps.png)

-**Noticw**: The clients and servers and process and not machines.
+**Notic**: The clients and servers and process and not machines.
 A single host could run many servers or clients, and a server or client cloud run at different hosts too.

 **When regradless of the mapping of clients and servers to hosts.
 The client-server model is the same**.